helmfile/helmfile/docs/index.md

 `helmfile --interactive destroy` instructs Helmfile to request your confirmation before actually deleting releases.

 `destroy` basically runs `helm uninstall --purge` on all the targeted releases.
 If you don't want purging, use `helmfile delete` instead.
+If `--skip-charts` flag is not set, destory would prepare all releases, by fetching charts and templating them.

 ### delete (DEPRECATED)